 *The Administrative Office of the Courts, Criminal Practice Division, maintains the State Pretrial Intervention Registry for determining applications, enrollments and the degree of program completion and dismissal of charges, termination of program or rejection of application.

 Applications to PTI should be made as early as possible upon the commencement of proceedings to the Criminal Division Office in the county where the criminal charge is filed, but no later than twenty-eight days after indictment.
 The application process includes an interview with the defendant by a staff member of the Criminal Division of the Superior Court.
 A written report is prepared detailing the decision for admittance or rejection into the PTI program.
 This report is forwarded to the prosecutor and defense counsel.

 A defendant is accepted into PTI on the recommendation of the Criminal Division, with the consent of the prosecutor and the defendant.
 If accepted, the conditions for participation are set forth in the PTI Order and must be followed for the defendant to successfully complete.

 If for any reason the defendant is not accepted, the applicant may appeal the decision to the Presiding Judge of the Criminal Division.

-For more information about pre-trial intervention programs and learn how we may be able to help you, contact Clark, Clark & Noonan, LLC by calling 732-303-7857 or contacting us online for a free consultation.
+For more information about pretrial intervention programs and learn how we may be able to help you, contact Clark, Clark & Noonan, LLC or call 732-303-7857 or contacting us online for a free consultation.